West African crested tern

 The West African crested tern (Thalasseus albididorsalis) is a bird species in the family Laridae.
 Until 2020 it was considered a subspecies of the New World royal tern, Thalasseus maximus.

 Taxonomy and systematics

 The West African crested tern was long thought to be a subspecies of royal tern.
-A study published in 2005 showed that it is more closely related to the lesser crested tern (Thalasseus bengalensis).
-A 2017 publication expanded on those results.
-In the summer of 2020 the American Ornithological Society and International Ornithological Committee accepted it as a full species.
+A study published in 2005 showed that it is more closely related to the lesser crested tern (Thalasseus bengalensis), and a 2017 publication confirmed and expanded on those results.
+The International Ornithologists' Union accepted it as a full species on the publication of version 10.1 in January 2020, and the American Ornithological Society followed suit on 30 June 2020.